LunaTIKTOK/Cognitive-firewall/README.md

-# Constraint Engine
+# Cognitive Firewall

-Constraint Engine is a runtime governance system for AI agents.
+Cognitive Firewall is a runtime governance system for AI agents.

 It sits between reasoning and execution.